Undergraduate Major

 Entrepreneurship at USF St. Petersburg Campus

-The Entrepreneurship and Innovation program is part of the new Nault Center for Entrepreneurship.
-Named after alumnus Jay Nault who has provided a generous $10 million gift to solidify the multi campus experience and one of the most unique and celebrated across the nation.
+The Entrepreneurship and Innovation program is part of the Nault Center for Entrepreneurship.
+The center is named after alumnus Jay Nault, who provided a generous $10 million gift to solidify the multi campus experience for one of the most unique and celebrated programs across the nation.

 Entrepreneurship and Innovation is the practice of transforming ideas into value in the marketplace.
 These innovative ideas can evolve into products, services, processes, or benefits to society.
 Products used on a daily basis were created and developed by someone (or a team) acting entrepreneurial.